Infant Baptism or Baby Baptism also called Paedobaptism Is UNscriptural

 The Greek word (paidion), which can refer to an infant, has various meanings.
 Vine writes about this word:

 The Greek Word For Infanta diminutive of pais, signifies a little or young child; it is used of an infant just born, John 16:21; of a male child recently born, e.g., Matt.
 2:8; Heb.
 11:23; of a more advanced child, plural, of children, e.g., Matt.
 14:21.(B)From this word alone nothing definite can be stated about the practice of infant baptism.
-This we do know, however, infants are never shown to be baptized in the New Testament, the Christian's all-sufficient source for teaching (2 Tim.
+This we do know, however, infants are never shown to be baptized in the New Testament, the Christian's final authority for all spiritual teaching (2 Tim.
 3:16,17).
 In contrast, all believers in Christ, which often included full-grown adults, were water baptized.
 Even Jesus himself was baptized by John the Baptist at the age of 30.
-Hence, it is irrelevant what any so-called church "father" might have written, including Irenaeus or Origen, about household baptisms.
-When such a contradiction occurs between Scripture and anyone or anything else including a dream, vision, prophecy, experience, testimony, report or even something written by someone labeled a church father like those men, then the New Testament wins out.
+Hence, it is irrelevant what any so-called church "father" might have written, including Augustine of Hippo, Irenaeus or Origen, about getting born again, household baptisms, etc. When such a contradiction occurs between Scripture and anyone or anything else including a dream, vision, prophecy, experience, testimony, report or even something written by someone labeled a church father like those men, then the Bible wins out.
 (Please know that the so-called ante-Nicean fathers contradicted themselves on many issues, as well as contradicting the Scriptures.)

 In conclusion, no Christian should have anything to do with infant baptism for any reason.
 Infant baptism is not Biblical and therefore not Christian.
 Furthermore, infant baptism is a baptism in name only.
 If such a person who was subjected to infant baptism should become a real Christian, he is commanded like all others to undergo true Christian baptism.
 Moreover, the mode of Christian baptism found in the Bible is immersion, which is also contrary to most infant baptisms.
 Lastly, infant dedication has been derived by some from Lk.
 2:22,23, but this should never be associated in any way with infant baptism.
-There is no Biblical connection.
+There is no Biblical connection between the unscriptural infant baptism (baby baptism) and infant dedication.

 The Conclusion About Infant Baptism